 This course can be completed over one day, or over many smaller sessions whenever is convenient.
 Successful completion of the course will result in a Level 2 Mental Health First Aid certificate awarded by ProQual.

 Manual handling injuries are some of the most common workplace injuries in the UK.
 Lifting heavy objects incorrectly can result in back injuries, strains, sprains, and even broken bones.
 By learning how to move heavy loads correctly, office workers or those in any industry can prevent a range of common workplace injuries.

 RoSPA assured manual handling training courses teach participants safe manual handling techniques.
 Trainees taking part in this course learn eight basic principles used to identify, assess, and reduce risks, and ways to implement these principles in daily work duties.

 The course is available fully online and includes interactive quizzes so learners can review their knowledge.
 Trainees who complete the course and pass the associated tests will receive a RoSPA assured manual handling training certificate.

 Slips, trips and falls accounted for the majority of all non-fatal workplace accidents reported in the UK in 2019/20, according to recent data obtained by the HSE.
 Likewise, falls were the main type of fatal UK workplace accident during the same time period.

-It is essential that employers provide health and safety training to help prevent common slip, trip, and fall incidents.
+It is essential that employers provide safety training to help prevent common slip, trip, and fall incidents.
 The Slips Trips and Falls Hazards in The Workplace training offered by Human Focus provides trainees with an enhanced awareness of why these incidents occur and what can be done about them.